 Homemade edible flower biscuits

-Edible flowers and dried herbs are definitely one of my favourite ingredients.
-When it comes to flowers I love them standing in a glass vase on the table, embroidered on oversized sweater, pressed between pages of a favourite book, floating around a mug of tea or added to food recipes.
+Edible flowers and dried herbs are definitely one of my favourite ingredients for cooking and baking.
+When it comes to flowers I love them standing in a glass vase on the table, embroidered on oversized sweater, pressed between the book pages, floating around a mug of tea or arranged on a wallpaper pattern.
+Nature inspires most of my work, from homemade treats to fabric pattern design to textile wall hangings.
 Homemade edible flower biscuits are yet another gorgeous way to have more flowers in the house!
 Time to treat the kids and also your souls ladies!
 Btw – you may also enjoy making the homemade lavender honey ice cream!

-It has recently become a huge trend to add edible flowers to salads, use them for cake decorating and also to bake!
+It has recently become a trend again to add edible flowers to salads, use them for cake decorating or baking.
 The art of edible flowers by Rebecca Sullivan is an amazing cookbook which teaches you all about different kinds of edible flowers and also many creative recipes that bring an artistic twist to your kitchen!
 Rebecca is also an author or two other excellent ‘The art of….’ books – The art of herbs for health, and The art of natural beauty.
-All three absolute must-haves to nurture any poetic souls or natural homemade treat lovers!
-I’ve ordered these little book series for myself and loved them so much that I consider getting a second set as a gift to my friend.
-There are many great books on similar topics out there, however these stood out to me because they’re very current with practical advice and use.
+All three are great have’s to nurture any poetic soul.
+Something I really love is browse through pages of slow living, nature or creativity inspired book.

 Edible flowers in cuisine